 nexus:

-image: ghcr.io/grafbase/nexus:latest
+image: ghcr.io/grafbase/nexus:stable

 ports: